 Instruction to TGaz Editor: Change TGaz D3.1 P234L3 as shown below:

-Has a Packet Extension (PE) field that is 4 µs in duration; when using Secure HE-LTFs, 4 the PE will start with a zero-power GI.
+Has a Packet Extension (PE) field that is 4 µs in duration.
+No energy is transmitted during the first 1.6 µs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols.

 Instruction to TGaz Editor: Change TGaz D3.1 P234L19 as shown below:

 The only supported mode is 2x HE-LTF with 1.6 µs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed.
+No energy is transmitted during the GI of the HE-LTF symbols when secure HE-LTF is used, which is referred to as a zero-power GI.

 Instruction to TGaz Editor: Change TGaz D3.1 P236L12 as shown below:

-Has a Packet Extension (PE) field that is 4 µs in duration; when using Secure HE-LTFs, 4 the PE will start with a zero-power GI.
+Has a Packet Extension (PE) field that is 4 µs in duration.
+No energy is transmitted during the first 1.6 µs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols.

 CID 5475